aiokitchen/aiomisc/docs/source/tutorial.rst

     ) as loop:
         loop.run_forever()

-In this example, we launch the two services described above and continue execution until the user interrupts it.
-Further, thanks to the context manager, we correctly terminate all instances of services.
+In this example, we will launch the two services described above and continue execution until the user interrupts them.
+Next, thanks to the context manager, we correctly terminate all instances of services.

-I mentioned that I wanted to remove a lot of routine, let's look at the same example, just explicitly pass all the default parameters to the ``entrypoint`` explicitly.
+As mentioned above I just wanted to remove a lot of routine, let's look at the same example, just pass all the default parameters to the ``entrypoint`` explicitly.

 .. code-block:: python